Agenta-AI/agenta/agenta-cli/agenta/client/Readme.md

             output:
               location: local-file-system
               path: ../backend
-            config:
-              timeout_in_seconds: 600
     ```

-8. Go to the fern.config.json file and change the value of "organization" to `agenta`
+7. Go to the fern.config.json file and change the value of "organization" to `agenta`

-9. Generate the client code
+8. Generate the client code

     ```bash
         fern generate
     ```

+9. Change the timeout for the build_image function endpoint
+    Go to the client.py in the generated code folder search for the `build_image` function in the AgentaApi class and change the timeout to 600

 10. Delete the fern folder.